 Vial is a grim place by all accounts.
 From the outside it looks like an industrial estate, surrounded by wire fences, with young men wandering aimlessly between bits of dismantled cars and puddles, as guards stand at their kiosk frowning at the entrance.
 When the primary school children approach Vial by bus they fall silent, looking at the large metal gates.
 When the EU-Turkey deal was first passed, Vial was used as a detention centre.
 Refugees detained in Vial said it made prison "look like a five star hotel".

-On Tuesdays, Thursdays and Saturdays we teach students from Souda, the refugee camp made infamous by fascist attacks in which members of Golden Dawn are suspected to have participated.
+On Tuesdays, Thursdays and Saturdays we teach students from Souda, the refugee camp now made infamous by the Golden Dawn fascist attacks in November.
 Souda is basically a collection of hastily-assembled white plastic tents in the moat of an old castle, which bends round to the sea.
 Some of my students are sleeping under nothing but nylon, on a hard pebble beach, in the snow, just metres from the very ocean they arrived from.

 One of these Souda students, Manir, is about the height of my elbow, fair-skinned, with a close-cropped haircut, pale blue down jacket and a drawn-on earring (I think he borrows one of the felt tip pens in the entrance hall to trace it anew every morning).
 His dream for 2017, according to the small note pegged to the classroom wall, is "to come to England and meet Cristiano Ronaldo".
 Manir helps me hand out the jam sandwiches and half a banana we give out each morning and afternoon break time, while his friend, Mahmoud, pours water into small plastic cups, on which the smiling face print has been nearly rubbed away by so many young fingers.